SUPREME-AKASH-DEVELOPER/NEWS-WEATHER-WEB/README.md

-Here’s a **short, professional, and informative `README.md`** for your project.
-It’s concise yet covers all the essential details

 # News & Weather Web App 🌦️📰

 A sleek web app that delivers real-time weather updates and the latest news based on your location or selected category.
 Built with ❤️ by **Akash Lakhwan**.